ionixftw/dev101/README.md

    - Period of decline and disintegration
      - was halted by the vigorous rule of Ramapala.

-* Under the vigorous rule of Devpala and Dharmapala, Bengal are was involved in a tripartite struggle with The Gurjara Pratiharas of western India and the Rashtrakutas of southern India.
+* Under the vigorous rule of Devpala and Dharmapala, Bengal was involved in a tripartite struggle with The Gurjara Pratiharas of western India and the Rashtrakutas of southern India.
 Northern India's traditional center seat at Kannauj was the main target of these three parties.

 * Despite facing many reverses, Dharmapala succeeded in advancing his influence up to Kanauj.
 He also succeeded in maintaining his hold outside Bengal and Bihar.